sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

    2.0):** Each data set has a set of structural metadata.
-These descriptions are referred to in SDMX as Data Structure Definitions, which include information about how concepts are associated with the measures, dimensions, and attributes of a data “cube,” along with information about the representation of data and related identifying and descriptive (structural) metadata.
+These descriptions are referred to in SDMX as Data Structure Definitions, which include information about how concepts are associated with the measures, dimensions, and attributes of a data "cube," along with information about the representation of data and related identifying and descriptive (structural) metadata.
 In Version 2.1, the term "Key Family" is replaced by "Data Structure Definition" (DSD) both in XML